 We drive past Hobart’s General Post Office.
 It was from here that a telegram was sent announcing that Douglas Mawson had reached the South Pole.
 The sender of the telegram was fellow Antarctic explorer Roald Amundsen.

-Hobart Botanical Gardens
+Royal Tasmanian Botanical Gardens

 As the finishing line for one of the world’s great yacht races, the Sydney to Hobart, I always imagined Constitution dock being bigger.
 There are a several old yachts moored there as we go past.
 I can only imagine the atmosphere between Christmas and New Year’s when the dock fills up with boats as they complete the race.

-We stop at the Brooke Street pier where two elaborately decorated boats are docked – MONA 1 and 2.
+We stop at the Brooke Street Pier where two elaborately decorated boats are docked – MONA 1 and 2.
 If you want to arrive at the MONA in style, you can ride in one of these ferries up the Derwent to the Museum.

 Salamanca Place and Wrest Point

 The last sight on our lap is a more modern piece of history – Wrest Point, home to Australia’s first legal casino.
-The red double decker does a tight U-turn out the front and heads back towards our car in Sandy Bay.
+The red double decker bus does a tight U-turn out the front and heads back towards our car in Sandy Bay.

-Hop off or stay on
+Hop off or Stay on

-The great thing about this tour is that you can use it in a couple of different ways.
+The great thing about this city loop tour is that you can use it in a couple of different ways.
 We treated it as a preview of what there is to see around Hobart.
 As we went along, we put a tick against the things we wanted to return to and explore later.
 The other option is to hop off and get back on later.